mozilla/socorro-docs/docs/reportdatabasedesign.rst

 Introduction
 ------------

-With the launch of MeanTimeBeforeFailure and TopCrashersByUrl reports, we have added 8 new database tables.
+With the launch of [[MeanTimeBeforeFailure]] and :ref:`topcrashersbyurl-chapter` reports, we have added 8 new database tables.
 The call into the following categories:

 * configuration
    * mtbfconfig
    * tcbyurlconfig
 * facts
    * mtbffacts
    * topcrashurlfacts
 * dimensions
    * productdims
    * urldims
    * signaturedims
 * relational
    * topcrashurlfactsreports

 What relational?
 Aren't they all?